jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/Collections/task.md

 "ABCDDD".first()
 ```

-**TODO: is it ok to use lambda expressions here, add function example**

 Often these built-in functions accept [lambda expressions](https://kotlinlang.org/docs/lambdas.html#lambda-expressions-and-anonymous-functions).
 We will talk about them in detail later, but currently it is enough to know that:
 - they offer a special way to tell built-in functions what they should do with _each_